Ann Wright: Peace activism

 On October 19, 2005, Wright interrupted a Senate Foreign Relations Committee hearing, shouting at Secretary of State Condoleezza Rice, "Stop the war!
-Stop the killing!"
-Wright was uneventfully escorted out of the hearing room.
+Stop the killing!", after which she was escorted out of the hearing room.

-Wright served as one of five judges at the January 2006 sessions of the International Commission of Inquiry On Crimes Against Humanity Committed by the Bush Administration.
-She was also one of three recipients of the first annual Truthout Freedom and Democracy Awards.
+In January 2006, Wright served as one of five judges at the second session of the International Commission of Inquiry On Crimes Against Humanity Committed by the Bush Administration, a project organized by the organization Not in Our Name.

 Wright was one of three witnesses called to testify at an Article 32 hearing on behalf of U.S. Army Lt.
 Ehren Watada, who on June 22, 2006 refused to deploy to Iraq with his unit, asserting that the war violates both the United States Constitution and international law.
+Both Wright and Watada were two of the three recipients of the first annual Truthout Freedom and Democracy Awards in February 2007.

+On March 30, 2007 Wright appeared on the TV show The O'Reilly Factor to discuss the Geneva Conventions and how they applied to Iran in its taking of 15 British hostages.
+The discussion grew heated, and during the course of the exchange, O'Reilly questioned Wright's patriotism.
+When she pointed out she had served 29 years in the military and O'Reilly had never served at all her microphone was cut off.

 On April 1, 2007 Wright was cited, along with 38 other anti-nuclear activists, for trespassing at the Nevada Test Site during a Nevada Desert Experience event protesting against the continued development of nuclear weapons by the United States.

-That evening Wright appeared on The O'Reilly Factor to discuss the Geneva Conventions and how they applied to Iran in its taking of 15 British hostages.
-The discussion grew heated, and Wright stated that she had served 29 years in the military.
-During the course of the exchange, O'Reilly questioned Wright's patriotism and when she pointed out she had served 29 years in the military and O'Reilly had never served at all her microphone was cut off.

 On April 17, 2007, Wright attended a hearing of a House Foreign Affairs subcommittee.
-She was ejected from the hearing room after speaking out of turn in response to comments made by Republican Congressmember Dana Rohrabacher.
-On September 11, 2007, Wright was arrested, and later convicted, for disrupting a Senate Armed Services Committee hearing at which general David Petraeus and Ambassador to Iraq Ryan Crocker were testifying.
+She was ejected from the hearing room after speaking out of turn in response to comments made by Republican Congressman Dana Rohrabacher.
+On September 11, 2007, Wright was arrested, and later convicted, for disrupting a Senate Armed Services Committee hearing at which U.S. general David Petraeus and ambassador to Iraq Ryan Crocker were testifying.

 Wright took part in a September 15, 2007 protest march and die-in on the steps of the United States Capitol Building, organized by the ANSWER Coalition and Iraq Veterans Against the War (IVAW).
 She was arrested for stepping over the wall after several IVAW and Veterans for Peace members were arrested.

 On October 3, 2007, Wright and Code Pink activist Medea Benjamin were denied entry to Canada because their names appear on an FBI database, called the National Crime Information Center, due to arrests related to their anti-war activism.
 Wright and Benjamin were told that if they wish to enter Canada in the future, they will have to apply for resident's permits.
 In regards to the incident, a Canadian MP, Olivia Chow, was "alarmed to learn that Canadian border police are enforcinig rules that have been determined by the FBI and other U.S.-based agencies."